Parking & Traffic Information

 Handicapped Parking Permits

-Vehicles are required to display a Minnesota Handicap license plate or a Gustavus Adolphus College temporary handicap permit in order to use handicap parking spaces on campus.
-Temporary handicap permits are available at the Campus Safety office.
+Vehicles are required to display a Minnesota Handicap license plate or a Minnesota Temporary permit.

 Back to the top